Treating Diarrhoea with Functional Medicine

 - A food allergy or intolerance reaction

-- A reaction to medication such as antibiotics
+- A reaction to a medication such as antibiotics

 - An overgrowth of bacteria in the small intestine – this can lead to lots of bloating a few hours after eating and regular loose stools